 Realistically enough, in many countries of the world getting an abortion must be easier today than ever before.
 So that isn’t news.
 What is quite revolutionary is that there’s a way to show abortion (not in a literal way) instead of just talking about it.
 There’s a way to make bodies speak more truthfully than words will ever be able to.
 That’s what Never Rarely Sometimes Always aims at representing.
 Because Hittman’s film isn’t just the story of Autumn, a girl who wanted to get rid of her not-yet-born baby.
 Instead, it’s the story of Autumn and her abortion: a dignified problematisation of one of the most hotly debated issues in the social world like we never saw it before.

-Never Rarely Sometimes Always is now available to watch on Demand: click here to find out where.
+Never Rarely Sometimes Always is now available to watch on Demand.